Blue Peter: BBC One (1958–2012)Blue Peter first aired once a week on Mondays on the BBC Television Service, now BBC One, for a duration of 15 minutes. From 28 September 1964 until 1995 it was shown twice a week on Mondays and Thursdays, extending its duration to 25 minutes. A third show was added in 1995, broadcasting on Monday, Wednesday and Friday, and from 2000 the show began airing at 5 pm, due to Newsround moving to a later slot.

 From 2006 the show's output began to be reduced, first by dropping the Friday edition, and initially moving the programme schedule to Monday to Wednesday, before moving again to Tuesday to Thursday.
 In May 2007, it was announced the show would lose a show a week and return to broadcasting twice weekly, leaving Tuesday and Wednesday the only days on which Blue Peter was broadcast on BBC One.
 At the time the BBC claimed that the purpose of returning to two shows a week was to increase the quality of the programme's content rather than simply a means of reducing production costs.

 The show's schedule was changed again in February 2008 when Blue Peter was moved to the 4.35 pm slot on BBC One, due to The Weakest Link moving from BBC Two to replace Neighbours which had transferred to Five.
 However, this timing change led to a decrease in viewing figures for the weekday afternoon CBBC One slot, with Blue Peter receiving fewer than 100,000 viewers, down from around 335,000 in 2003.
 The BBC Trust recommended that the BBC produce plans, detailing how they intended to increase viewership, by mid-2009.

 In September 2010, the show was moved from Wednesdays and Tuesdays to Mondays and Tuesdays at the same time slot.

+On 21 December 2012, Blue Peter was shown on BBC One for the final time after 54 years and the show moved permanently to CBBC.

 CBBC Channel (2012–)

 From Thursday, 12 January 2012 another episode was dropped, with the show coming full circle by only broadcasting one new episode each week.
-For the first time in the show's history, first run episodes were now broadcast on the CBBC Channel, at 5.45pm on Thursdays.
+For the first time in the show's history, first run episodes were now broadcast on the CBBC Channel, at 5:45 pm on Thursdays.
 However, a repeat was still broadcast the following day on BBC One.

 Eventually however, in December 2012, Blue Peter ended its 54-year run on BBC One and now airs only on the CBBC Channel.
 The move came as regular children's programming was removed entirely from BBC One and Two following the completion of the digital switchover.
 Viewing figures determined that 93% of CBBC's target audience was now watching the BBC's children's programming on the dedicated CBBC Channel (including first-run episodes of Blue Peter), and few viewers were watching solely on BBC One.